igoramadas/dedupr/README.md

 Enable or disable logging to the console.
 Enabled by default when using via the command line, but not when using it as a library / programatically.

+### folders

+List of folders that should be scanned.
+On the command line, these are the last arguments to be passed.
+If any of these folders do not exist, the tool will throw an exception.

 ### extensions *`-e`*

 Array of file extensions that should be included.
 Defaults to all files.

 ### output *`-o`*

 Save results to the specified output file.
 Defaults to `dedupr.json` on the current folder.
+If you want to disable saving the output, set this to `false`

 ### reverse *`-r`*